 Get the strong arm

-How Long You Can Get Paid For After a Work Injury
+How Long Will I Get Paid Work Injury Compensation Benefits in Georgia?

 The amount of time you can receive these weekly benefits depends on the severity of your disability.
-Your disability must be classified as:
+Your job-related injuries must be classified as:

 This means you could have a: